Snergster/virl_packet/README.md

 #Steps:

-0. install terraform.io to your VIRL Server.
+0. install terraform.io to your local VIRL Server.
 This is available from https://www.terraform.io/downloads.html.
 Select the Linux 64-bit version.
 Create a directory called 'terraform' and extract the .zip file into this directory.

-1. On your VIRL server, generate an ssh key.
+1. On your local VIRL server, generate an ssh key.
 You can do this using the command `ssh-keygen -t rsa`.
 Do NOT set a passphrase during key generation.
 Your public key is now available as .ssh/id_rsa.pub in /home/virl folder.

 2. register packet.net account

-3. login to app.packet.net:
+3. Log in to app.packet.net:
   1. add your ssh public rsa key (from /home/virl/.ssh/id_rsa.pub)
   2. create new project
   3. create api key token

-4. On you VIRL server, go to /home/virl and then clone this repo using the command
+4. On your local VIRL server, go to /home/virl and then clone this repo using the command

    `git clone https://github.com/Snergster/virl_packet.git`